Workers’ Compensation Law in Florida

 When Is a Florida Worker Entitled to Permanent Disability?

-Fortunately, most people injured at work aren’t permanently hurt.
 Although any work-related injury has the potential to require a lengthy and painful recovery, the good news is that comparatively few on-the-job accidents result in catastrophic impairments.
-When work accidents are serious, however, they tend to be very serious.
+But, when work accidents are serious, they tend to be very serious.

-If you have been severely hurt on the job, you may never be able to work again, or to return to that particular line of work.
+If you have been severely injured on the job, you may never be able to work again or return to your preferred line of work.
 In these cases, you may be entitled to permanent disability benefits.

-Under the Florida Workers’ Compensation Act, workers qualify for permanent total disability for the following injuries, unless the employer or its workers’ compensation insurance company can prove the worker is capable of performing at least sedentary labor within a 50-mile radius of the worker’s home:
+Under the Florida Workers’ Compensation Act, workers’ qualify for permanent total disability for the following injuries, unless the employer or its workers’ compensation insurance company can prove the worker is capable of performing at least sedentary labor within a 50-mile radius of their home:

 - Spinal cord injury that causes severe paralysis in the arm, leg, or trunk